maisnamraju/hagura/_posts/2017-06-05-modularizing-nginx-blocks-for-more-modular-config.md

 date:   2017-06-05 12:34:56 +0530
 ---

-Nginx configurations are much easier to write (in my honest opinion) as compared to apache because the of the structure being so similar to Objects but in case you have a complex logic in place that requires you to have really long lines of configuration code, it starts to become messy and really long which for me becomes a pain to read especially when im using an editor like VIM or nano.
+Nginx configurations are much easier to write (in my honest opinion) as compared to apache because the of the structure being so similar to Objects but in cases where you have a complex logic in place that requires you to have really long lines of configuration code, it starts to become messy and really long which for me becomes a pain to read especially when im using an editor like VIM or nano.
+In such cases we can actually start making use of the `include `statement where in we can break the configurations into smaller reusable snippets.

-In such cases we can actually start making use of the include statement where in we can break small pieces of code into small reusable snippets.
-So here is a real life scenario; at [BlueWaterTracks](http://bluewatertracks.com), we have a staging server that has serves 4 differnt applications/Users/rajusingh/maisnamraju/index.html; 2 Polymer applications and 2 api servers built on nodejs.
+So here is a real life scenario; at [BlueWaterTracks](http://bluewatertracks.com), we have a staging server that has serves 4 different applications; 2 Polymer applications and 2 api servers built on nodejs.
 Our staging config looked like the following

 ```
 server {